rezakhosh78/3X-UI-Ratio/README.md

 ## 📌 About

-**3X-UI Ratio** is an independent quota-Node management panel for 3X-UI.
+**3X-UI Ratio** Independent Management of 3X-UI Node User Traffic.

-It reads users from the 3X-UI API, obtains each client's traffic usage, stores quota information in its own database, and can disable a client through the official 3X-UI API when the configured quota is reached.
+It reads users from the 3X-UI API On Nodes, obtains each client's traffic usage, stores quota information in its own database, and can disable a client through the official 3X-UI API when the configured quota is reached.

 > 3X-UI Ratio does **not** directly edit the 3X-UI database.